Language Server for Java using the Java compiler API

 The java service process will output a log file to stderr, which is visible in VSCode using View / Output, under "Java".

-If you have npm and maven installed, you should be able to install locally using
+Assuming you have these prerequisites, you should be able to install locally using:

 At the time of this writing, the build only works on Mac, because of the way it uses JLink.
 However, it would be straightforward to fix this by changing